-With the exception of companies incorporated in China, Hong Kong listed companies can declare a dividend by way of a board resolution, although some still submit a resolution to shareholders at a general meeting.
-These resolutions, when proposed, are generally not contentious and supportable.
-However, where dividend payout ratios appear, without explanation, to be too high or too low, BlackRock may consider voting against relevant individuals on the board.
+In China, companies are required to submit to shareholders for approval the allocation of income.
+These proposals are generally not contentious and are supportable.
+However, where dividend payout ratios appear, without explanation, to be too high or too low BlackRock may consider voting against relevant individuals on the board.